-- 4.14 The powers specifically reserved by the Trust Board within IET are: - 4.14.1 to determine the overall educational character, mission or ethos of the Trust and its academies - 4.14.2 to adopt or alter the Scheme of Delegation and the Terms of Reference of any sub-committee of the Trust Board - 4.14.3 to determine the Trust's plans for growth and investment, including the establishment of any trading companies deemed necessary - 4.14.4 to approve the annual estimates of income and expenditure (budgets) and major projects - 4.14.5 to sign off the annual accounts - 4.14.6 to appoint or dismiss the CEO, the CFO and the Company Secretary - 4.14.7 to approve those policies which are deemed by statute or regulation to require full Board approval - 4.14.8 to do any other act which the Master Funding Agreement expressly reserves to the Trust Board - 4.14.9 to do any other act which the Articles of Association expressly reserve to the Trust Board - 4.14.10 to do any other act which the Trust Board determines to be a 'reserved matter' - 4.15 The Trust Board meets at least seven times a year.
+- (i) after receiving a written report from the CEO which clearly states, amongst other things, why the item concerned could not be brought to a regular meeting and why it would qualify for urgent decision under this procedure; or - (ii) as a result of other information that is brought to their attention and a delay in exercising the function would likely be seriously detrimental to the interests of the trust. - 4.17 The powers specifically reserved by the Trust Board within IET are: - 4.17.1 to determine the overall educational character, mission or ethos of the Trust and its academies - 4.17.2 to adopt or alter the Scheme of Delegation and the Terms of Reference of any sub- committee of the Trust Board - 4.17.3 to determine the Trust's plans for growth and investment, including the establishment of any trading companies deemed necessary - 4.17.4 to approve the annual estimates of income and expenditure (budgets) and major projects - 4.17.5 to sign off the annual accounts - 4.17.6 to appoint or dismiss the CEO, the CFO and the Company Secretary - 4.17.7 to approve those policies which are deemed by statute or regulation to require full Board approval - 4.17.8 to do any other act which the Master Funding Agreement expressly reserves to the Trust Board - 4.17.9 to do any other act which the Articles of Association expressly reserve to the Trust Board - 4.17.10 to do any other act which the Trust Board determines to be a 'reserved matter' - 4.18 The Trust Board meets at least seven times a year (including the Trust Strategy Day).
 Trust Board meetings are quorate if one half of the membership of the Trust Board, excluding any vacancies (rounded up to the nearest whole number) are in attendance.
-This also excludes any associate members, as they are not considered members of the Trust Board (this includes virtual attendance via TEAMS/Zoom etc). - 4.16 Trustees normally serve up to two terms of office, each of four years.
+This includes virtual attendance via TEAMS/Zoom etc.